acosgames/acosgames.github.io/docs/index.md

 npm run deploy -- tictactoe.FBC4864251084B188F1A6E63F70C38D3
 ```

-This will bundle the Client, Server, and Database (if exists), and upload them to acos.games.
+This will build your code into *.js bundles, and upload them to acos.games.
+Each deployment is automatically versioned by an incrementing number which can be used to publish specific version.

 ## Publish Game

-The game will be immediately available as an **experimental** version.
-If you think its ready for production, go to the [Developer Zone](https://acos.games/dev) and click **Push to Production**.
+When you think the game is ready for production, go to the [Developer Zone](https://acos.games/dev) and click **Push to Production** for that game.
+You can easily change which version is deployed from the game management page.